GabeScott/standard-works-vault/General Conference/1989 April - To Young Women and Men.md

 One of you may be well-born and well-formed while another is not.
 In either case, there is a testing.
 That is what mortality is all about.
 The poorly born may lack self-esteem, or the well-born infected with pride.
 Pride is the most deadly spiritual virus.
 In the eternal scheme of things, who is to say which is the most favored.

 Listen carefully, from the Book of Mormon.
 “If men come unto me I will show unto them their weakness.
-I give unto men weakness that they may be humble; and my grace is sufficient for all men that humble themselves before me; for if they humble themselves before me, and have faith in me, then will I make weak things become strong unto them.”
-(Ether 12:27.)
+I give unto men weakness that they may be humble; and my grace is sufficient for all men that humble themselves before me; for if they humble themselves before me, and have faith in me, then will I make weak things become strong unto them.” ([[Ether 12.27|Ether 12:27]].)

 There may be more justice in who we are and what we have or do not have than we ever suppose.

-You are a child of God!
+You are a *child* of God!

 What a wonderful time to be young.
 You will see events in your lifetime that will test your courage and extend your faith.
 If you will face the sunlight of truth, the shadows of discouragement and sin and error will fall behind you.
 You must never give up!
 It is never too late!
 There is no knight in black armor with such power as you may have if you live righteously.